terryg/8sections/README.md

 # 8sections
-Checking out public data from the Commonwealth of Massachusetts.
+Visualizing public data from the Commonwealth of Massachusetts.

 https://www.8sections.org